rpdelaney/l4d2-tourney-rules/rules.md

 Tournament Director:

-- an entire sleeve of fig newtons
+- an entire sleeve of fig newtons (languages: English)

 Assistant Tournament Director:

-- Stabbath
+- Stabbath (languages: Portuguese, Spanish, English)

 Rails Barlow, founder of the RBT series, will assist the Tournament Directors as an advisor.